lazyfuhrer/speedy-brand-task/README.md

 # Speedy Brand Task

-📁 This repository contains the source code for the Speedy Brand Task, built with Next.js.
+📁 This repository contains the source code for the task, built with Next.js.

 ## Demo Video